-Overall, almost 26% of the nutria harvested was utilized for meat and/or fur.
-This is a little more than three times the utilization last season.
-The remaining 74% were disposed of by approved methods, categories include: 1) buried carcasses, 2) placed in heavy overhead vegetation, or 3) placed in water (Table 1.)
+Overall, almost 11% of the nutria harvested was utilized for meat and/or fur.
+This is a little less than half the utilization last season.
+The remaining 89% were disposed of by approved methods, categories include: 1) buried carcasses, 2) placed in heavy overhead vegetation, or 3) placed in water (Table 1.)

 All interested participants were supplied a fur buyer/fur dealer list to encourage the use of animals for the fur and meat, and interested fur buyers/dealers were supplied with a list of program participants.
-During the 2007-2008 season, a representative from Perry Furs was present at a few of the tail collection sites.
-This made selling the animal for fur more convenient, thus increasing sale of hides.